Fkaneko/kaggle_lux_ai/README.md

 \pi_{\theta}(a|s) = \prod_{i}^{N}\pi_{\theta}(a_{u_{i}}|a_{u_{<i}},s), \hspace{0.5cm} s:{\rm state},\  \ a_{u_{i}}: {\rm unit_i\ action}
 $$

-* Extending handyrl : Extending [handyrl](https://github.com/DeNA/HandyRL) to auto regressive multi agent policy from single agent policy.
+* Extending handyrl : Extending [handyrl](https://github.com/DeNA/HandyRL) to multi agent policy from single agent policy.
 Specifically all tensors are replaced like this, (episodes, steps, players, actions) -> (episodes, steps, players, units, actions) and loss is modified for auto regressive style.

 * Environment: [Gym environment](https://github.com/glmcdona/LuxPythonEnvGym), easy to use and really fast.
 But there might be some minor game logic differences from the original one.
 I fixed it with using 2000 episode replay files, after fixing these points, I confirmed the perfect replication of the original game logic.
 I will check carefully it again and make a pull request on the gym env repo if it is true.